 Causes and evaluation — The main causes of eating problems in patients with advanced dementia are oral dysphagia (manifest by pocketing or spitting food), pharyngeal dysphagia (which may result in delayed swallowing and aspiration, frequently leading to aspiration pneumonia), and an inability to perform the task of eating.
 Depression, while difficult to diagnose in advanced dementia, may also manifest as disinterest in food or refusal to eat.
 (See "Oropharyngeal dysphagia: Etiology and pathogenesis", section on 'Etiology and pathogenesis' and "Diagnosis and management of late-life unipolar depression", section on 'Alzheimer disease and other dementias'.)

 At the onset of eating problems in a patient with advanced dementia, acute medical problems (eg, infection, stroke, medication side effects) need to be considered and excluded.
-Patients with dysphagia caused by a stroke typically have acute neurological signs and symptoms that extend beyond the dysphagia, such as dysarthria, asymmetrical facial or limb weakness, or new aphasia.
+Patients with dysphagia caused by a stroke typically have acute neurologic signs and symptoms that extend beyond the dysphagia, such as dysarthria, asymmetrical facial or limb weakness, or new aphasia.
 Easily reversible causes should be addressed, such as constipation or dental problems.

 Management — Various conservative measures to try to improve oral intake may be tried, including altering the texture of food; offering finger foods, smaller portions, or favorite foods; and nutritional supplements .
 Consultation by an occupational therapist, speech and language pathologist, or nutritionist is suggested in more functional patients to help implement such strategies.
 (See "Swallowing disorders and aspiration in palliative care: Assessment and strategies for management", section on 'Therapeutic swallowing strategies'.)